 The stock market is one of the best investment instruments available today.
+It has also changed drastically in the past years.
 Decades ago, you had to have an actual man on the trading floor making trades for you.
-Today, you can trade stocks anywhere around the world.
+Today, you can trade stocks anywhere around the world through online brokers.

 With just a click of a mouse or a tap on your phone, you can buy and sell stocks, provided you have an Internet connection.

 Like what I usually write, we do so many things that will show a semblance of life.
 Here are 12 ways the stock market emulates real life.